 - Will the patient need to be in the hospital?
 When and for how long?

-After you know the name of the cancer, you can get more information about it by calling 1-800-227-2345 and talking with a cancer specialist who can help you.
-You can also get the same information online at www.cancer.org.
+After you know the name and stage of the cancer, you can get more information about it by calling 1-800-227-2345 and talking with a cancer specialist who can help you.
+You can also get information online at www.cancer.org.
 You and others who care about the patient can learn more about recommended treatments there, too.
 As information is collected and shared, decisions are made, schedules are rearranged, and treatment is started.

 What do I need to know about treatment?

 Cancer treatment varies a lot depending on the type and stage of the cancer.
-The most common treatments for cancer involve surgery, chemotherapy, and/or radiation.
+The most common treatments for cancer are surgery, chemotherapy, and/or radiation.
 Treatment may mean time in the hospital or making many trips to a clinic for radiation or chemotherapy.
 The person with cancer may need more than one type of treatment, and each type comes with its own challenges.

 The patient may be able to go to some treatments on their own.
 For other treatments, someone may need to drive the patient or go along.
 In some cases, the person will get medicines that make them sleepy, or cause symptoms that will require help from others.